+44 (0)113 34 33585

 (2009).
 Against Invisible Enemies: Japanese Bacteriological Weapons in Chinas Cold War, 1949-1952, Chinese Historical Review Vol. 16, No. 1 (Spring): 101-129.

 (2008).
 Peripheral Influence: The Sinuiju Student Incident and the Soviet Occupation of North Korea, 1945-1947, with Charles Kraus, Journal of Korean Studies Vol. 13, No. 1 (Fall), 1-28.

 (2008).
 Internationalist Culture in North Korea, 1945-1950, with Charles Kraus, Review of Korean Studies Vol. 11, No. 3 (September), 123-148.

 (2008).
 Song of Youth: North Korean Music from Liberation to War, North Korean Review, Vol. 4, No. 1 (Fall), 93-104.

 (2006).
 Urban Chinese Perspectives on the U.S. Occupation of Japan, 1945-1947, Studies on Asia Series II, Vol. 3, No. 2, 21-48.

-His writing about North Korea and Sino-North Korean relations has been published in various venues such as The Atlantic, Foreign Policy, The Diplomat, The Daily NK, and South China Morning Post.
-Dr. Cathcart has been interviewed by BBC (radio and television), NPR, Huffington Post Live, various radio stations in Seoul, Ireland, and the U.S., and quoted in the Wall Street Journal and Washington Post.
-His analysis is regularly featured on the website Sino-NK, where he works with a global group of colleagues in generating substantive essays and working papers about China's relationship with North Korea and in documenting the DPRK border with China.
+His writing about North Korea and Sino-North Korean relations appears regularly in such venues as The Guardian, Foreign Policy, The Diplomat, and South China Morning Post.
+His analysis is regularly featured on the research website Sino-NK, where he generates working papers and source readings about China's relationship with North Korea and in documenting the DPRK border with China.